 If you have manufacturing equipment you need to be maximising its value to your business by making it work as hard and as efficiently as possible.
 To do that you first need to measure how it is performing and OEE is a simple but comprehensive measure you can easily implement.
 Once you start measuring performance you can develop plans for improvement, and that improvement will flow straight to the bottom line of your business.

-nem can help with the implementation of OEE through its “Manufacturing, Distribution & Retail Cluster” which comprises partners with many years experience in the manufacturing sector.
+nem can help with the implementation of OEE through its “Manufacturing, Supply & Systems Cluster” which comprises partners with many years experience in the manufacturing sector.

-To find out more, visit nem Manufacturing, Distribution & Retail via the link below.
+To find out more, visit nem Manufacturing, Supply & Systems via the link below.

-Author: Phil Downing, Lead Partner – nem Manufacturing, Retail & Distribution.
+Author: Phil Downing, Lead Partner – nem Manufacturing, Supply & Systems.

 This article is based on research and opinion available in the public domain.